crowbarmaster/CSVFilterUtility/README.md

 with.
 This utility needed to:
 ```
   -Filter a CSV file with speed and accuracy.
-  -Run in a resource-starved enviornment.
+  -Run in a resource-starved environment.
   -Optionally, run as an Excel add-in.
 ```
 The current result is still beta, however exceeds